 By Denise C.11/12/2011

 Spray clothes with water and pull on the clothing to straighten out the wrinkles.

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 When the weather is warm, dry your clothes outside.
 You save both water and energy by hang drying your clothing.
 It also decreases the wear that dryers inflict on your clothing.
 You can even hang some clothing inside when the weather is bad if you set up drying rack in your laundry room.

-I love to hang clothes on the line.
+I love to hang clothes on the line but hate the sandpaper, stiff feeling.
 How do I get them to feel like they came out of the dryer and not so hard after coming off the clothes line?

 If your clothes are stiff when line dried try this.
 Hang your clothes out in the late evening and leave over night.
 Bring them in as soon as they are dry in the morning.
 They will be so soft.